 - boost investments in clean energy.

 Over 70 private sector organisations are members of the Alliance.
-They span the globe, from North and South America to Europe and Asia-Pacific, and include 34 private finance institutions accounting for over USD$17 trillion in assets.
+They span the globe, from North and South America to Europe and Asia-Pacific, and include 33 private finance institutions accounting for just under USD$17 trillion in assets.
 Membership of the PPCA offers them an opportunity to showcase their leadership in climate action, the clean energy transition, and increases their influence at the global scale.

 The PPCA Finance Principles